simonesavi/p2s-with-openvpn/README.md

 9. OpenVPN Client Certificate Generation

 	It will be generated the first certificate that it will be used by the client during the client/server authentication process.

-	**NOTE**: The parameter `--exclude=WALinuxAgent` was added to avoid problem described [here](https://github.com/Azure/WALinuxAgent/issues/178).
-To update Azure agent run `yum -y update` manually at the end of installation.

 10. Azure CLI installation